openhwgroup/cva6/cva6/docs/verif-approvals.md

 - Generated ones: produced by riscv-dv
 - Directed ones: hand crafted to address specific cases difficult to exercise with generated tests

-When the test bench and the tests to fullfil the DV plan are developed, they have to be formally approved.
+The implementation of the different components (tests, code coverage, assertions, agents,...) have to be formally approved.

 ## Coverage
 - Functional coverage: if not 100%, missing points explained and approved